 - Creating a pivot table to transform lists of data into on-screen reports.

 - Using Excel’s Advanced Filter feature to identify unique items within a list without discarding duplicates.

 - Streamlining Custom Views by adding a drop-down list to Excel’s Quick Access Toolbar.

 - Utilizing the SUBTOTAL worksheet function to sum, count, or otherwise tally items within a filtered list.

 - Using Excel’s Filter feature to quickly scan a column for # sign errors.

 - Avoiding the need to retype data or cumbersome formulas by way of Excel’s Text to Columns command.

 - Leveraging Excel’s Quick Access Toolbar to create a shortcut that enables you to filter lists with a keystroke instead of multiple mouse actions.

-- Filtering based on two or more conditions with the FILTER function in Office 365.
+- Filtering based on two or more conditions with the FILTER function in Microsoft 365.